 These difficulties faced by $\Lambda$CDM and modifications to it at early times motivate us to consider other theories with a different late-time expansion history.
-Sticking to $\Lambda$CDM behaviour in the early universe would preserve the excellent fit to the CMB anisotropies in $\Lambda$CDM, provided the comoving matter density and the comoving distance to recombination remain the same as in the \emph{Planck} cosmology.
-However, this leaves significant flexibility in the late-time expansion history, possibly allowing us to solve the Hubble and BAO tensions.
+In fact, there is robust evidence for considering alternatives to $\Lambda$CDM from the $\approx 5\sigma$ C.L. significance supporting a quintessence-phantom transition at $z \approx 0.5$ \citep{Scherer_2025}.
+This analysis based on CMB, BAO, and uncalibrated Type~Ia supernovae (SNIa) constitutes one of the strongest results supporting the need for dynamical dark energy or modified gravity, though the specific model considered by those authors cannot solve the Hubble tension.
+It has also been suggested that interactions between the dark matter and dark energy sectors could alleviate the Hubble and BAO tensions \citep{Zhang_2025}.
+Sticking to $\Lambda$CDM behaviour in the early Universe would preserve the excellent fit to the CMB anisotropies in $\Lambda$CDM, provided the comoving matter density and the comoving distance to recombination remain the same as in the \emph{Planck} cosmology.
+This still leaves significant flexibility in the late-time expansion history, possibly allowing us to solve the Hubble and BAO tensions.
 To modify the expansion history, we need to alter either the matter-energy content of the universe or the law of gravity.
 In the former approach, we can introduce dynamical dark energy, where we let the dark energy Equation of State (EoS) change with redshift.
 However, this proposal does not explain what dark energy is, so it just provides a phenomenological approach without theoretical grounds.
 The latter approach is through modified theories of gravity.
-In this context, the late time accelerated expansion of the Universe is described via its geometry.
+In this context, the late-time accelerated expansion of the Universe is described via its geometry.
 This provides a compelling explanation for the nature of dark energy.

-In this paper, we focus on this latter approach, i.e., the modified gravity formalism.
+In this paper, we focus on the latter approach, i.e., the modified gravity formalism.
 Specifically, we work in the symmetric teleparallel framework, where curvature and torsion are zero and gravity is driven by non-metricity (the covariant derivative of the metric) \citep{Nester_1998}.
-In this background, it is possible to build the so-called \textit{symmetric teleparallel equivalent of General Relativity (STEGR)} \citep{Beltran_2019} given by the Lagrangian $\mathcal{L} = Q/(8\pi G)$.
+In this background, it is possible to build the symmetric teleparallel equivalent of General Relativity \citep[(STEGR);][]{Beltran_2019} given by the Lagrangian $\mathcal{L} = Q/(8\pi G)$.
 Similarly to Riemannian geometry where we can promote $R \to f(R)$ \citep{DeFelice_2010}, we can generalize the Lagrangian to a general function of the non-metricity scalar $Q \to f(Q)$ \citep{Jimenez_2018}.
 This gives us a set of theories called $f(Q)$ gravity.